meisl/discrete-nor-logic-clock/7-seg-decoders/01_Formal-languages.md

 ```

 Now this obviously assumes some order on the alphabet, say ASCII or Unicode.
 Also, since `...` isn't really defined the above isn't really a proper definition either.
-Anyways, I'm pretty sure you get it.
+I'm pretty sure you get the idea.
+By the end of the following section we will have given a precise definition for it, and all the rest.

 Finally there is one special character class, or range: the whole alphabet itself.
 That means really any character[^any-character] that there is, not just letters.
 We will denote this class by a single dot `.`, NOT surrounded by `[` and `]`.
 Note: `[.]` would match the object-level dot, just like `"."`, and nothing else.